On the homogeneous ergodic bilinear averages with M\"{o}bius and liouville weights: Introduction

 The purpose of this short note is to establish that the homogeneous ergodic bilinear averages with M\"{o}bius or Liouville weight converge almost surely to zero.
 Our result, in some sense, extend Sarnak's result which assert that the ergodic averages with M\"{o}bius or Liouville weight converge almost surely to zero \cite{Sarnak}.
 Moreover, our proof allows us to obtain a simple proof of Bourgain's double recurrence theorem \cite{Bourgain-D}.

-The problem of the convergence almost everywhere (a.e.) of the ergodic multilinear averages was introduced by Furstenberg in \cite{Fbook}.
+The problem of the convergence almost everywhere (a.e.) of the ergodic multilinear averages was introduced by Furstenberg in \cite[Question 1 p.96]{Fbook}.
 Later, J. Bourgain proved that the homogeneous ergodic bilinear averages converges almost surely \cite{Bourgain-D}.
 Subsequently, I. Assani established that the convergence a.e. of the homogeneous ergodic multilinear averages holds if the restriction of the map to its Pinsker algebra has a singular spectrum.
 Assani's proof is based essentially on Bourgain's theorem \cite{Bourgain-D} combined with Host's joining theorem \cite{Host}.
 Very recently, E. H. el Abdalaoui proved that there is a subsequence for which the convergence a.e. of the ergodic multilinear averages holds \cite{elabdal-F}.
 For a recent survey on the Furstenberg's problem on the ergodic multilinear averages, we refer to \cite{Ye1}.
 Let us mention also that C. Demeter in \cite{Demeter} obtained an alternative proof of Bourgain's theorem \cite{Bourgain-D}.\\

-For the convergence almost everywhere of the homogeneous ergodic bilinear averages with weight, I. Assani, D. Duncan, and R. Moore proved \`a la Weiner-Wintner that the exponential sequences $(e^{2\pi i nt})_{n \in \Z}$ are good weight for the homogeneous ergodic bilinear averages \cite{AssaniDM}.
+For the almost everywhere convergence of the homogeneous ergodic bilinear averages with weight, I. Assani, D. Duncan, and R. Moore proved \`a la Wiener-Wintner that the exponential sequences $(e^{2\pi i nt})_{n \in \Z}$ are good weight for the homogeneous ergodic bilinear averages \cite{AssaniDM}.
 Subsequently, I. Assani and R. Moore showed that the polynomials exponential sequences $\big(e^{2\pi i P(n)}\big)_{n \in \Z}$ are also uniformly good weights for the homogeneous ergodic bilinear averages \cite{AssaniM}.
-One year later, I. Assani and P. Zorich proved independently that the nilsequences are uniformly good weights for the homogeneous ergodic bilinear averages.
+One year later, I. Assani \cite{Assani-Nil} and P. Zorin-Kranich \cite{Zorich} proved independently that the nilsequences are uniformly good weights for the homogeneous ergodic bilinear averages.
 Their proof depend heavily on Bourgain's theorem.
-Let us further notice that Zorich's proof yields that if the ergodic multilinear averages converges a.e. then the nilsequences are a good weight for the ergodic multilinear averages. \\
+Let us further notice that Zorin-Kranich's proof yields that if the ergodic multilinear averages converges a.e. then the nilsequences are a good weight for the ergodic multilinear averages. \\

 Here, our goal is to prove that the M\"{o}bius and Liouville functions are a good weight for the homogeneous ergodic bilinear averages.
 Our proof follows closely Bourgain's proof \cite{Bourgain-D}.
 We thus apply Calder\'{o}n transference principal in order to establish some kind of maximal inequality.
 Furthermore, we apply Assani's result to prove that the M\"{o}bius and Liouville functions are a good weight for the homogeneous ergodic multilinear averages if the restriction of the map to its Pinsker algebra has singular spectrum.\\